federicasanti/WEB-scraping-and-APIs/README.md

 We create therefore a pipeline that extracts data from 3 different sources, one will be web scrapping (to get latitude and longitude of the cities) and the other two (weather and flights infos) will be APIs.

-This data is transformed using your Python adn finally, the data will be stored in a SQL database.
+This data is transformed using Python and finally, the data will be stored in a SQL database.

 🛠️ Technologies and method used